thedevd/interview-experience/ciena/README.md

 ## Ciena India Pvt.
 Ltd - (Role: Enterprise Software Engineer | Location: Pune | Date: 21 Jan 2020)
 The whole interview process at Ciena took almost a month.
-During this time I went through 4 rounds (3 were from USA and last one was in-person in Pune office).
+During this time I went through 5 rounds (3 were from USA and 1 one was in-person interivew in Pune office and last one HR).

 #### Level 1 (Technical + Managerial)
 * This round was taken by two persons, both were from Ottawa, Canada.
 It happend in the EST timezone through Zoom video conferencing.